Mind Matters Mental Health Checks

 - They may have invested emotional capital by opening up and disclosing information which they have never shared with their; life partner, family, friends or colleagues.

-- They may have moderate or severe anxiety and / or depression but do not wish to follow a referral pathway to their GP or to specialist practitioners.
+- They may have moderate or severe anxiety and / or depression but do not wish to follow a referral pathway to their GP or to other specialists.

-Our response to these requests will be agreed with you as part of the Mind Matters Assessment programme set-up.
+Our response to these requests will be agreed with you when we set up the Mind Matters Mental Health Check programme for your organisation.

 - Measured the extent to which any work / homeworking related stressors are affecting your employee’s mental health.